spacecheese/bluez_peripheral/docs/source/index.rst

          # Descriptors also need to handle bytes.
          return bytes("This characteristic is completely pointless!", "utf-8")

-Once you've defined your service you need to add it to a service collection which can then be registed with bluez.
+Once you've defined your service you need to add it to a service collection which can then be registered with bluez.

 .. code-block:: python